-Soho holds a very dear place in London’s heart as an iconic area with a very distinctive character.
+Soho, and especially Carnaby Street London, holds a very dear place in London’s heart as an iconic area with a very distinctive character.
 For much of the 20th century, Soho was home to London’s film, nightlife and sex industries.
 A time when late night clubs were found below film offices, and the streets were lit with red lights and sex shops.
 Today, it still holds its reputation for nightlife, alongside amazing restaurants, independent stores and as the thriving heart of London’s gay scene.
 There’s even a few sex shops that remain to pay homage to its history.

 There’s something for everyone in this bustling and unique part of London.